Kissing A Baby: Possible Risks And Precautions To Take

 Image: Shutterstock

-For babies as young as two months old, who aren’t yet using their hands to reach out to things or moving around with their little feet, lips are the primary focus.
+For babies as young as two months old, who aren’t yet using their hands to reach out to things or move around with their little feet, lips are the primary focus.
 Babies usually start sucking their hands, making cooing sounds, and smiling at people during this time.
 They multitask their lips for eating, pacifying, and communicating.

 The University of Washington’s Institute for Learning and Brain Sciences (I-LABS) published the neural map of two-month-old babies after studying how much neural activity happens in newborns.
 The study showed that most brain activities occurred when the middle of a baby’s lip was touched.

-Post research, the lead author Meltz off said, “Lips are important for babies.
+Post research, the lead author Meltzoff said, “Lips are important for babies.
 Young babies are lip experts, and their brains reflect this.”
 (3)

 protip_icon Expert says